smaji08/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-The Responive Portfolio is done using Bootstrap 4.3.1, CSS 3, and Html 5.
+The Bootstrap Responive Portfolio is done using Bootstrap 4.3.1, CSS 3, and Html 5.

 Used the <Navbar> componenet for the main Navbar, but removed the toggle effects and displayed the menu items inline, which was challenging enough for me and yes, it is not at all looking perfect when the screen size is <640px.